Weighted counting of solutions to sparse systems of equations

 Suppose that the number of non-zero entries in every row of $A$ does not exceed $r$ for some $r \geq 2$ and that the number of non-zero entries in every column of $A$ does not exceed $c$ for some $c \geq 1$.
 There is an absolute constant $\alpha >0$ such that if $w_1, \ldots, w_n \in {\Bbb C}$ are weights satisfying

 then One can choose $\alpha=0.46$. \endproclaim

-Geometrically, the set $X$ in Theorem 1.2 is the set of integer points in a polytope (that is the intersection of an axis-aligned parallelepiped and a subspace).
-The function $w(X)$, under different names, was investigated in great many papers, see, for example, \cite{BV97} and \cite{Ba08}.
+Geometrically, the set $X$ in Theorem 1.2 is the set of 0-1 vectors in a subspace.
 We are interested in efficient algorithms to compute $w(X)$ approximately.
-Theorem 1.2 implies that such an efficient algorithm exists for a non-trivial range of weights $w_1, \ldots, w_n$ provided the matrix $A$ is sufficiently sparse (that is, $r$ and $c$ are sufficiently small), even when the dimension $n$ of the ambient space is allowed to be large (for the dimension $n$ fixed in advance, the value of $w(X)$ can be computed in polynomial time exactly, cf. \cite{Ba08}).
-This connection of the sparsity condition for $A$ (frequent in applications and easily verified) and the computational complexity of $w(X)$ appears to be new.
+Theorem 1.2 implies that such an efficient algorithm exists for a non-trivial range of weights $w_1, \ldots, w_n$ provided the matrix $A$ is sufficiently sparse (that is, $r$ and $c$ are sufficiently small), even when the dimension $n$ of the ambient space is allowed to be large.
+This connection between the sparsity condition for $A$ (frequent in applications and easily verified) and the computational complexity of $w(X)$ appears to be new.

 \subhead (1.3) Computing $w(X)$ \endsubhead Theorem 1.2 implies that $w(X)$ can be efficiently approximated as long as the weights $w_j$ satisfy a slightly stronger inequality,

 for any $\beta < \alpha$, fixed in advance, so one can choose $\beta=0.45$.
 We describe the connection below, see also Section 1.2 of \cite{Ba16}.